tinaliutong/tinaliutong.github.io/docs/index.md

 2022		Resubmission, NIMH Pathway to Independence Awards (K99/R00)
 		"Linking emotional processing and neural activity through layer-specific fMRI, MEG, and neurofeedback" Impact Score: 35
-_		I understand that it may be difficult to comprehend that the impact score has actually worsened slightly,
-		despite the inclusion of a new high-impact publication, the incorporation of new preliminary data, and the addition of a clinical co-mentor to address all the concerns from the previous round.
+		It's kind of a bummer that the impact score has actually worsened slightly, despite the inclusion of a new high-impact publication, the incorporation of new preliminary data, and the addition of a clinical co-mentor to address all the concerns from the previous round.
-		C'est la vie!_
+		C'est la vie!

 2021		Initial Submission, NIMH Pathway to Independence Awards (K99/R00)
 		"Linking emotional processing and neural activity through layer-specific fMRI, MEG, and neurofeedback" Impact Score: 33
-_		It's a borderline score according to the Program Officer,
-		so I pressed on with revision and resubmission.
+		It's a borderline score according to the Program Officer, so I pressed on with revision and resubmission.
-_

 2020 		NIMH Grant Writing Workshop Series
 ```